Long Boret: Arrest and execution

 Schanberg gave a more detailed description of the scene:

 Long Boret arrives in a car driven by his wife...he looks wretched.
 His eyes are puffed.
 He stares at the ground.
 He...knows what faces him.
 I want to get away but I feel I must say something to him, and Pran understands.
 I take Long Boret's hands and tell him what a brave thing he has done for his country and that I admire him for it.
 Pran takes his hands too...Long Boret tries to respond but cannot.
 Finally he mumbles 'Thank you.'
 And we must leave him.

 Soon after, Koy Thuon, a Khmer Rouge deputy front commander, organized the "Committee for Wiping Out Enemies" at the Hotel Monorom (11.57°N 104.918°E).
-Its first action was ordering the immediate execution of Lon Nol and other leading government figures.
+Its first action was ordering the immediate execution of Lon Non and other leading government figures.
 Long Boret was executed on the grounds of the Cercle Sportif in Phnom Penh.
 Khmer Rouge Radio subsequently reported that he had been beheaded but other reports indicate that he and Sisowath Sirik Matak were executed by firing squad.